elbachir-one/TouchPad/README.md

 				Option "NaturalScrolling" "true"
 		EndSection

-3. Exit and save the file and reboot your system.
+3. Save and exit the file and reboot your system.